50 Latest Literacy IELTS Topics

 The bar charts shows Estimated world illiteracy rates, by regionand by gender, last year

-The bar chart below shows estimated world illiteracy rates by region and by gender for the last year.
-Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
+The bar chart below shows estimated world illiteracy rates by regions and by gender for the last year.

-The chart below shows estimated world illiteracy rates by region and by gender for the year 2000.
+The chart below shows estimated world illiteracy rates by region and by gendes for last year.

 The chart below shows the literacy rates of three different continents between 1930 and 2000.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

-You should spend about 20 minutes on this task.
-The bar chart below shows estimated world illiteracy rates by region and by gender for the last year.
+The bar chart shows the literacy rate (% of people who can read and write) by region and gender in 2011.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 🚀 Prepare for IELTS writing section today!